Resolving the Body-Order Paradox of Machine Learning Interatomic Potentials: Explicit resolution of reference body-orders

 Next, we re-train the MLIPs on augmented datasets that aim to resolve their body-orders to the DFT reference.
 Canonically complete sets of $m$-mers, $2 \le m < 8$, for 200 low $\rho$ and 200 high low $\rho$ 8-mers (98,400 new structures in total), are added to the training set.
 The same is done for the validation and test sets, with 25 low $\rho$ and 25 high $\rho$ 8-mers each.
 Multiple models are trained at different augmentation proportions (inclusion of all 98,400 $m$-mers is 1), and in doing so, stratification is performed so that the complete set of canonical sub-clusters for a given 8-atom configuration are all included at once.

-Figure~\ref{fig:mlip_bo_resolve} shows that the DFT body-order trends are quickly captured by both MACE and PET as the $m$-mers to the training set.
+Figure~\ref{fig:mlip_bo_resolve} shows that the DFT body-order trends are quickly captured by both MACE and PET as the $m$-mers are added to the training set.
 In fact, for both $\rho$ 8-mers, near-complete resolution is achieved for $m \leq 6$ at 0.01 added $m$-mer proportion, and further increase in the proportion quickly resolves the $6 \leq m \leq 8$ contributions, faster for PET than MACE.
 This proves that while the MACE and PET architectures have sufficient flexibility to learn the reference body-order trends, without explicit resolution of the body-orders, their inherent tendencies result in trends that are drastically different from the reference.
 In SOAP-BPNN, $m \leq 4$ contributions are also resolved quickly at 0.01 added $m$-mer proportion, akin to the other two models.
 SOAP-BPNN, however, struggles to capture the higher body-order contributions at all added $m$-mer proportions, although it still gradually approaches the reference values.
 Better resolution is achieved for high $\rho$ 8-mers than the low $\rho$ 8-mers.
 In all MLIPs, the resolution takes place consistently faster for lower $m$, which must be related to how the dimensionality of the potential energy surfaces of $m$-mers exponentially increases with $m$.

-Figure~\ref{fig:rmse_bo_resolve} shows the energy and force RMSEs for the 8-mers and their $m$-mers.
+Figure~\ref{fig:rmse_bo_resolve} shows the energy and force RMSEs for the 8-mers and their fragments.
 The RMSEs for the $m$-mers decrease monotonically for all MLIPs as more and more sub-clusters are augmented to the dataset, as expected.
 For the 8-atom structures, SOAP-BPNN and MACE exhibits a compromise in the accuracy of the full configurations with addition of the sub-cluster $m$-mers in the training dataset.
 The RMSEs generally increase as more $m$-mers are incorporated, with MACE exhibiting a more pronounced increase---by a factor of 3.4 in both the energy and force RMSEs upon full augmentation.
 In PET, the RMSEs eventually decrease to values that are lower than those before any $m$-mers are introduced to the dataset.
-This showcases the exclusive capability of PET, among the considered MLIPs, to learn the reference body-ordered energetics and further improve the accuracy on the full structures.
+Among the considered MLIPs, PET is the only architecture for which learning the reference body-ordered energetics further improves the accuracy on the full structures.